aleexandramihai/HriSocialRobotics/README.md

 The creation of the CONFIG and the new_prompt prompts was inspired from Esteban-Lozano et al. (2024).

-We then define a generate_response function (that we took from https://ai.google.dev/api/generate-content), where we generate the content by passing the CONGIF prompt as the system instructions.
+We then define a generate_response function (that we took from https://ai.google.dev/api/generate-content), where we generate the content by passing the CONFIG prompt as the system instructions.
 This way, the LLM considers this prompt each time it generates a new response.
 Moreover, we set the max_output_token to 100, meaning that the maximum number of words a generated response should have would be 100, suhc that the conversation is kept short and we also added some stop_sentences, namely "bye", "goodbye", "have a nice day" and "stop".

 We then create an initial response, by passing the new_prompt as the contents and the CONFIG.
 This will be later used in the main loop for initiating the conversation.